HorizonAILab/HorizonAILab.github.io/_pages/about.md

 Quanjiang Li, **Tingjin Luo#**, Jiaohui Liao

-- Incomplete features and label noise in multi-view multi-label data significantly undermine the reliability and performance, motivating researchers to explore the mechanism of representation and information recovery.
+- Incomplete features and label noise in multi-view multi-label data significantly undermine the reliability and performance.
-- We propose a theory-inspired Deep Multi-View Multi-Label Learning method with Incomplete Views and Noisy Labels named DMMIvNL to address these problems.
-- Specifically, to promote the synthesis of task-relevant shared information and preserve the distinctiveness of individual features from limited views, we have developed a feature extraction modular based on the information bottleneck theory, and formulated its theoretical upper bound into its objective.
+- We propose a theory-inspired Deep Multi-View Multi-Label Learning method with Incomplete Views and Noisy Labels named DMMIvNL.
+Specifically, to promote the synthesis of task-relevant shared information and preserve the distinctiveness of individual features from limited views, we have developed a feature extraction modular based on the information bottleneck theory, and formulated its theoretical upper bound into its objective.
 - Meanwhile, we theoretically prove that minimizing the volume of the transition matrix ensures the statistical consistency with classifier training.
 Besides, a cycle-consistent estimation principle is proposed in the volume minimization network to improve the recognition stability of multi-label noise.
 Moreover, leveraging inherent real semantics information and label correlations are employed as model regularization to reduce the risk of excessive noise fitting.
 </div>
 </div>